Hoosiers’ Income Lagging for Decades

 In 2015, just keeping pace with the nation, still 10.8 below the national average, meant an extra $3,300 for that average job.
 Over the past decade that amount balloons to $24,000 in foregone earnings per Hoosier job.

 If you’re one of the wealthiest Hoosiers, your taxes were cut by lawmakers.
 For the remainder of you (99%), guess what?
-Flat wages with rising expenses (utilities, rent, taxes, and fees) means you’re losing ground.
-This is real and it’s also the source of frustration and anger for Americans in 2017.
+With rising expenses (utilities, rent, taxes, and fees), flat wages mean you’re losing ground.
+This is real, and it’s also the source of frustration and anger for Americans in 2017.
 It’s their reality.

 What about Middletown, USA or Muncie?